na-na-hi/renget/archive/chrprompt2.md

 **Guildmons**, You saw a job listing in the bulletin board with a huge reward, but the description is quite suspicious to say the least... would you still risk it and take the job?

 **Guildmons**, An outlaw you've captured recently was accepted into the guild after he said that he was reformed (turns out to be a humon); would you accept him with open arms or would you be suspicious about his change of heart?
+>Adrian: I would kill Machamp on sight purely because he devolved me.
+I don't care where he's from, what he is, or what he wants to do at the guild.
+I hate him with every fiber of my body, more than anyone else I've ever fought.
+Any other outlaws, I don't really trust them.
+I'll leave that decision to the Guildmaster

 **Everyone**, It's a holiday! (is there such a thing in the PMD world?)
 How would like to spend your time in this ocassion?
 Would you still work and rescue Pokemon in Mystery Dungeon?
 Travel somewhere, err... lavish?
 Hang out in the guildhall all day long?

 **Former humans**, Let's say PMD is an existing video game for us humons.
 Would you feel a bit of dread that you're in a world that's so similar to that video game?
 And would you tell your partner, or any native mon?
 Perhaps mention about it to other humons?

 **Guildmons**, What's your role in the guild, if any?
+>Booker: Aside from supporting Sneasel in missions, I work as Macom’s assistant, helping out with cartography.
+I’ve also been working on these... notebooks and pamphlets, full of info about dungeons, to help guild members prepare for missions.
+Porygon2 has been really helpful.
+It—I mean, h-he—has a lot of data.
+It’s outdated, but still useful.
+Oh, a-and I also help other people with missions, sometimes.
+If Sneasel is busy, and I have no other work to do, sometimes I wait by the mission board and offer to join other teams or guild members.
+I can’t fight very well, but I can give them advice, manage their items, and use a couple buffing moves.

 **Former humans**, What's the one thing you missed the most from the human world?